MichalOleszczuk/react_redux_saga_boilerplate/README..md

 **Log In**

 ```$xslt
-Email adress: eve.holt@reqres.in
+Email adress: *eve.holt@reqres.in*
-Password: cityslicka
+Password: *cityslicka*
 ```

-Enjoy and let me know what more examples should i implement.
+Enjoy and let me know what more examples should I implement.